McCleary--Rubin reconstruction for simple forest-skein groups: Preliminaries

 \begin{theorem} If $\gamma_i:\Ga_i\act (Z_i,\tau_i), i=1,2$ are T-rigid actions, then for any isomorphism $\theta:\Ga_1\to \Ga_2$ there exists a unique homeomorphism $f:Z_1\to Z_2$ satisfying that

 Hence, a T-rigid group admits a unique T-rigid action up to equivariant homeomorphism. \end{theorem}

 Similarly, there are the classes of O-rigid (O for order) and C-rigid (C for cyclic order) groups and actions.
 If $\Ga$ is O-rigid (resp.~C-rigid), then there exists an O-rigid (resp.~C-rigid) action $\gamma:\Ga\act (Z,\leqslant)$ (resp.~$\Ga\act (Y,Cr)$) on a \emph{Dedekind complete} space that is order-preserving.
-If $\theta:\Ga_1\to \Ga_2$ is a group isomorphism between two O-rigid groups, then there exists a unique equivariant (with respect to $\theta$) bijection $f:Z_1\to Z_2$ that is either \emph{order-preserving} or \emph{order-reversing}:
+If $\theta:\Ga_1\to \Ga_2$ is a group isomorphism between two O-rigid groups (resp.~C-rigid groups), then there exists a unique bijection $f:Z_1\to Z_2$ that is either \emph{order-preserving} or \emph{order-reversing} satisfying:

 In particular, if $\Ga$ is O-rigid (resp.~C-rigid), then one can reconstruct $(Z,\leqslant)$ (resp.~$(Y,Cr)$), up to reversing the order, and the action of $\Ga$ on it.
-We now enunciate two rigidity theorems with non-optimal hypothesis that are sufficient to our need.
-The following theorem is due to McCleary \cite[Theorem 4]{McCleary78}, see also \cite[Theorem 1]{McCleary-Rubin05}. \begin{theorem} Let $(Z,\leqslant)$ be a dense totally ordered set without extremities.
+We now enunciate two rigidity theorems with non-optimal hypothesis that are sufficient for our needs.
+The following theorem is due to McCleary \cite[Theo.~4]{McCleary78}; see also \cite[Theo.~1]{McCleary-Rubin05}. \begin{theorem} Let $(Z,\leqslant)$ be a dense totally ordered set without extremities.
 Let $\Ga\act (Z,\leqslant)$ be a faithful, order-preserving action that is $2$-o-transitive and has one non-trivial bounded element.
 Then the action of $\Ga$ on the Dedekind completion of $(Z,\leqslant)$ is \emph{O-rigid}. \end{theorem}

-Here is a cyclic version of this theorem due to McCleary and Rubin \cite[Theorem 3]{McCleary-Rubin05}. \begin{theorem} Let $(Z,Cr)$ be a dense cyclically ordered space.
+Here is a cyclic version of this theorem due to McCleary and Rubin \cite[Theo.~3]{McCleary-Rubin05}. \begin{theorem} Let $(Z,Cr)$ be a dense cyclically ordered space.
 Let $\Ga\act (Z,Cr)$ be a faithful order-preserving action that is $3$-o-transitive.
 Then the action of $\Ga$ on the Dedekind completion of $(Z,Cr)$ is \emph{C-rigid}. \end{theorem}

 \begin{remark} If a group $\Ga$ is O-rigid or C-rigid then it remembers a dynamic on a space with an order (or cyclic order) up to reversing.
 Taking the order topology (which is invariant under reversing) we obtain a topological space.
 Hence, an O-rigid or a C-rigid group remembers more than a T-rigid group.
-All FS groups coming from simple FS categories are T-rigid.
+All FS groups coming from FS categories with a faithful canonical action are T-rigid.
 We will prove more by showing that in the $F$-case (resp.~$T$-case) the group is O-rigid (resp.~C-rigid). \end{remark}